00DOAA/Catch-V2/README.md

 Microbial communities, including bacteria and archaea, play significant roles in ecosystems, human health, and industrial processes.
 The detection of chimeric sequences, which are artificial sequences generated during PCR amplification, remains a significant challenge in microbial community profiling.
 Chimeras can lead to inflated diversity estimates and incorrect identification of microbial taxa.

-CATCh V2 leverages multiple detection tools — Perseus, UCHIME, Vsearch, ChimeraSlayer, UCHIME3, and DADA2 — combining their outputs using machine learning classifiers to provide a more comprehensive and reliable chimera detection system.
+CATCh V2 leverages multiple detection tools — Perseus, UCHIME1, Vsearch, ChimeraSlayer — combining their outputs using machine learning classifiers to provide a more comprehensive and reliable chimera detection system.

 ## Methodology